Rob Neill, Artistic Director

 Anthony Dean, Technical Director

 Anthony is a sound artist, a theater designer, and a proud capricorn.
-He has been with the Neo-Futurists since 2015, and has put lights in boxes, lights on tubes, lights on various body parts.
-He is currently looking for more places to put lights.
-Anthony composes and designs electro-acoustic sound for theater, film, and art installations.
-His love for sound brought him to a love of telephones and is now writing a book on the topic.
-Anthony holds a B.A. in Theater with High Honors and a B.A. in Music with Honors from Wesleyan University where he now works as a visiting sound designer.
-Anthony is also the technical manager for The Tank in NYC.
+They have been with the Neo-Futurists since 2015, and have put lights in boxes, lights on tubes, lights on various body parts – please contact with more places to put lights.
+Anthony composes and designs electro-acoustic sound for theater, film, radio, and art installations, currently pursuing an M.F.A in Sound Art from Columbia University.

 For more on Anthony, visit anthonydean.org